(This page revised August 28, 2021)

 Whether you should send your pen off to an expert or smooth it yourself is up to you.

 The implication of that bald statement is that smoothing is needed.
 Tipping material is very hard.
-Contrary to what some pen companies (Esterbrook among them) told their customers, a pen will not wear in during a few days or weeks of use.
+Contrary to what some pen companies (the original Esterbrook among them) told their customers, a pen will not wear in during a few days or weeks of use.
 Even when used all day every day, a modern high-ruthenium alloy takes several months, or even years, to show perceptible wear.
 So “breaking it in” is not going to work.

 Compounding the problem is the fact that a surprising number of nibs, especially on higher-end pens that are finished by hand instead of by machine, are scratchy because they’re misaligned.
 I know of one manufacturer whose italic nibs may all be misaligned in the same exact way.
 At least I’ve never seen an italic from this maker that wasn’t misaligned, and I’ve worked on a nontrivial number of them.